united-manufacturing-hub/united-manufacturing-hub/docs/content/en/docs/Getting started/connecting-machines-creating-dashboards/index.md

 1. Retrofit a cutting machine with the help of external sensors
 2. Using OPC/UA to read a warping machine data directly from the PLC

-### 1st example: Connecting external sensor technology
+### 1st example: Retrofitting with external sensors

 You would like to determine the output and machine condition of a cutting machine.